jaspector

 Permit extension $50; transfer to new contractor $50; demolition $100; after-hours inspection $200; temporary certificate of occupancy residential $75, non-residential $150.
 Public works permit fees, DRC review fees, tree-related charges, and archaeology review fees may apply depending on project type.

-Fees change.
-Verify current amounts at the official fee schedule (effective January 1, 2016 (file posted; confirm with city for any updates)).
+Fees change periodically.
+Confirm at the official fee schedule ↗ (effective January 1, 2016 (file posted; confirm with city for any updates)) before budgeting.

 Permits are required for most construction projects, including renovations, additions, new construction, pools, fences, windows/doors, docks, driveways/patios, demolitions, and accessory structures.

-Typical processing time is Timeline varies by project complexity and local review requirements; the city provides a portal guide and instructional video for registering, applying, and scheduling inspections..
+Building permit processing times in St. Augustine, FL typically run Timeline varies by project complexity and local review requirements; the city provides a portal guide and instructional video for registering, applying, and scheduling inspections..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in St. Augustine, FL.
 The following work is generally exempt: Interior painting; Minor repairs; Interior decorating.
 Note: St. Augustine has extensive local review overlays including historic preservation, archaeology, floodplain, tree regulation, and right-of-way requirements.
 Applicants should not assume that a state-level permit exemption eliminates all local approvals; verify any claimed exemption with the city.
+When in doubt, confirm with the local building department before starting work.